lmeireles/resume/README.md

 ## ABOUT LUÍS

-Professional interested in new technologies and always open for change.
+A Professional interested in new technologies and always open for change.
 Likes to look for new ways to solve problems and has interest in creating products that can impact society in a positive way.<br/>
-Always looking for growth and synergetic teams that share and receive knowledge; loves to teach and pass on what he learns, so he has taught for some time.
+Always looking for growth and synergetic teams that can share and receive knowledge; loves to teach and pass on what he learns.
 He usually spends his free time creating games and APPs, in addition to his hobbies.

 **Back-End:** PHP (Yii2, Laravel, Codeigniter, Wordpress), Elixir(Phoenix), Ruby (Rails), .Net (Asp.Net, MVC), Python, development and consumption of webservices (REST and SOAP).